 The Laboratory session is held every week as per the time table and the performance of the student is evaluated in every session.
 The average marks (AM) over number of weeks is considered for 30 marks.
 At the end of the semester a test (T) is conducted for 10 marks.
-The project is evaluated for 10 marks.
+The students are encouraged to implement additional innovative experiments (IE) in the lab and are rewarded for 10 marks.
 Total marks for the laboratory is 50.